precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 <summary markdown="span">Updates Log</summary>
 03 Feb 2021:
 * Mentioned Callum style home row mods in Alternatives>Chording with thumb keys>Layers

+13 Sep 2021:
+* Updated KMonad links
+* De-emphasized the importance of `PERMISSIVE_HOLD`
+* Added a footnote about the "meta" modifier
+* Updated the count of supported QMK keyboards
+* No need to manually check out PRs #9404 and #8591 as they're now merged in `qmk:master`
 </details>

 <h5 class="no_toc" id="footnotes">Footnotes</h5>

+[^1]: "Meta" is an ambiguous modifier name.
+It used to be its own modifier but with the advent and domination of IBM PC-style keyboards, you won't find a physical <kbd>Meta</kbd> key anymore but the term remained in some places even as we standardised to the 2×4 modifiers of the HID spec that we know today.
+Sometimes, that's how some Linux apps call the Super/GUI modifier but in GNU Emacs, Meta actually refers to the Alt modifier by default, unless you remap it.
+Meanwhile, `xmodmap` and `xkb` map the level 2 of `<LALT>` to `Meta_L` thus meaning that Shift+Alt = Meta.
+The [Symbolics 3600](https://deskthority.net/download/file.php?id=47925) keyboard features both a <kbd>Super</kbd> and a <kbd>Meta</kbd> key but no <kbd>Alt</kbd>.
+On the [SAIL keyboard](http://xahlee.info/kbd/iold51593/sail_keyboard_8cd7f.jpg), <kbd>Meta</kbd> lives alongside <kbd>Alt</kbd> with no <kbd>Super</kbd> in sight.
+All in all, I'm in favour of abandoning the use of this term.

-[^1]: Caps Lock only capitalizes letters and keeps numbers and punctuations intact whereas Shift Lock acts exactly like the Shift keys and affects all the keys. <kbd>Caps Lock</kbd>+<kbd>-</kbd> = `-` ; <kbd>Shift Lock</kbd>+<kbd>-</kbd> = `_`.
+[^2]: Caps Lock only capitalizes letters and keeps numbers and punctuations intact whereas Shift Lock acts exactly like the Shift keys and affects all the keys. <kbd>Caps Lock</kbd>+<kbd>-</kbd> = `-` ; <kbd>Shift Lock</kbd>+<kbd>-</kbd> = `_`.

-[^2]: I have to admit that I couldn't find any hard numbers supporting this.
+[^3]: I have to admit that I couldn't find any hard numbers supporting this.
 I have yet to meet someone who disagrees with this ranking though.
 It's a very reasonable guess.
 Every capital letter in this article involved Shift.
 Ctrl+ZXCV is ridiculously common and most program shortcuts are either Ctrl+Letter or Ctrl+Shift+Letter.
 What's more likely to be debatable is GUI < Alt.
 The reasoning is that, while you don't find many programs using Alt for important keyboard shortcuts and rare are the people who use Alt to navigate through menus in graphical apps, it is much more frequently used than one might expect just because of Alt+Tab alone.
 As for GUI, only chorded keyboard shortcuts are considered here so if we ignore WinKey taps to open the Start Menu, we can easily imagine why GUI would end up at the bottom of the ranking.

-[^3]: This links directly to a specific snapshot in the commit history of the proposed Tap Hold documentation page and may thus not be the latest version at the time you're reading this.
-For the latest version, check the [changed files tab of the PR](https://github.com/qmk/qmk_firmware/pull/9404/files).
-Also keep in mind that this <abbr title="Pull Request">PR</abbr> adds a new tap hold option called `HOLD_ON_OTHER_KEY_PRESS` which has yet to be merged into `qmk:master`.

 [^4]: Once again, the GUI modifier on Desktop Environments such as Windows or Gnome is an exception to this.
 And so is the Alt modifier, which can be used as a leader key to navigate the menus of graphical applications.